What is Trespassing?

 - Trespassing is covered by the Criminal Justice and Public Order Act 1994, which lists a table of offences related to the act.

 Under British law, entering a property is legal if the owner of said property has extended an invitation to the visitor.
-However, if that invitation is rescinded (or is allowed to expire) by the owner (or a representative of the owner, such as a staff member or security operative) and the other person subsequently fails to leave, they are trespassing.
+However, if that invitation is rescinded (or is allowed to expire) by the owner (or a representative of the owner, such as a staff member or security operative) and the other person subsequently fails to leave, this is trespass.

-For example, if you buy a ticket to a museum, but fail to leave by closing time, you are legally considered to be trespassing on the museum’s property, despite having paid for a ticket.
+For example, if you buy a ticket to a museum, but fail to leave by closing time, you are legally committing trespass on the museum’s property, despite having paid for a ticket.

 The law may also protect trespassers in instances where a property owner has left their property in a dangerous condition, causing injury to the trespasser.